 Applicable textbooks are used for each course.
 Required texts are indicated in the course outline and in the course syllabus by title, author, publisher, and ISBN.
-Some texts are provided to the student in a digital format however, some will have to be purchased separately by the student.
+Some texts are provided to the student in a digital format.
+However, some will have to be purchased separately by the student.

-Academic Load:
+Academic Load

-To be considered full-time, MSCS students must take 6 semester hour credits per term and BSCS students must take 9 semester hour credits per term.
-Three-quarter time is three courses per term (6 semester hour credits) for bachelor students.
+To be considered full-time, MSCS students must take 6-semester hour credits per term, and BSCS students must take 9-semester hour credits per term.
+Threequarter time is two courses per term (6 semester hour credits) for bachelor students.
 There is no three-quarter time for Master's students.
 Half time is considered one course per term for Master's students (3 semester hour credits).

-It is expected that a student will spend about 45 hours of time per credit in class preparation and assignments making the expected time spent by the student per 3 credit course 135 hours per 12-week term or about 11.25 hours per week per class.
-The maximum number of credit hours a student can take per term in the MSCS program is 9 and in the BSCS program the maximum is 15.
+It is expected that a student will spend about 45 hours of time per credit in-class preparation and assignments, making the expected time spent by the student per 3 credit course 135 hours per 12-week term or about 11.25 hours per week per class.
+The maximum number of credit hours a student can take per term in the MSCS program is 9, and in the BSCS program, the maximum is 12.
+The Dean must approve additional credit hours.

-Minimum Academic Achievement:
+Minimum Academic Achievement